 Is the Boiler in Good Condition?

 A well-maintained boiler can help you get the most out of your heating.
-It can also save you money by preventing costly repair bills.
+If you are regularly purchasing premium heating oil, such as kerosene, then it is important that your boiler is fuel-efficient so that you can get your moneys worth.
+It can also save you costs by preventing costly repair bills.
 Don’t forget to ask about the boiler maintenance history – it’s not unreasonable to want to know that it’s been serviced regularly and whether, or not it is in good condition.

 Is the Oil Tank Well Maintained?

 Central heating oil tanks are often located out of sight so may not be the first thing you think about when viewing a house.
 A visual inspection of the tank checking for signs of rust, damages or damp patches around the floor (indicating a leak) will help you spot potential problems.
 OFTEC have a handy guide on domestic oil tanks and storage so that you know what the regulations and standards are.

 When looking to purchase a new home, it’s worth finding out what heating controls it has.
 Particularly if the property is older, as your heating fuel could cost you more if you’re unable to control the temperature effectively.

 What Security Measures Have Been Installed?

 If you’re buying a home with an oil central heating system then it’s worth asking the seller, or estate agent what security measures have been installed.
 Simple things such as effective lighting and good quality locks can be a great deterrent for potential thieves looking to steal premium heating oil.
 Well placed shrubs can also be useful as not only do they make it more difficult for thieves to access it, they can also help disguise an unsightly oil tank.